aquasecurity/tracee/docs/tracee-ebpf/output.md

 `none` | ignore stream of events output, usually used with `--capture` `out-file:/path/to/file` | write the output to a specified file. the path to the file will be created if not existing and the file will be deleted if existing (default: stdout)
 `err-file:/path/to/file` | write the errors to a specified file. the path to the file will be created if not existing and the file will be deleted if existing (default: stderr)
-`option:{stack-addresses,detect-syscall,exec-env,exec-info,relative-time,parse-arguments}` | augment output according to given options (default: none) stack-addresses | include stack memory addresses for each event detect-syscall | when tracing kernel functions which are not syscalls, detect and show the original syscall that called that function exec-env | when tracing execve/execveat, show the environment variables that were used for execution
+`option:{stack-addresses,detect-syscall,exec-env,exec-hash,relative-time,parse-arguments}` | augment output according to given options (default: none) stack-addresses | include stack memory addresses for each event detect-syscall | when tracing kernel functions which are not syscalls, detect and show the original syscall that called that function exec-env | when tracing execve/execveat, show the environment variables that were used for execution